Last Updated on February 9, 2023

 In this post, we’ll discuss the common signs of a bored betta fish and share some tips on how you can save them from misery.

-If you have a betta or planning to get one, you can give them the attention they need by learning how to interact and play with them.
+If you have a betta or planning to get one, reading this will show you how to give them the attention they need.

 Do bettas like to play?

-Here are some of the signs to watch out for if your betta is bored and needs to have more hobbies:
+Here are some signs to watch out for to determine whether your betta is suffering from boredom or depression.